 Electricity bills are a major monthly expense for households and businesses in Sri Lanka.
 Understanding how your electricity usage translates into costs can help you manage your consumption efficiently.
-The CEB (Ceylon Electricity Board) bill calculator is a valuable tool that allows consumers to estimate their electricity bills based on their usage.
-This guide provides a comprehensive overview of how to use the CEB bill calculator, understand electricity tariffs, and reduce your energy costs.
+Use our interactive CEB Bill Calculator below to quickly estimate your electricity costs based on the latest 2025 tariffs.

 What is the CEB Bill Calculator?